ondemandenv/ondemandenv.github.io/articles/shallow-technical-leadership-authority-problem.md

 - **Solutions that address symptoms** while **amplifying underlying problems**
 - **Metrics that make failure appear successful**
 - **Additional complexity** disguised as **simplification**

+**Real-World Example - Platform as Refuge**: A large B2B SaaS organization's platform team spent 1.5 years building an *"internal developer portal"* — essentially a frontend over Terraform and Jenkins.
+During that time, they shipped **zero features** that unblocked or accelerated product teams.
+Their weekly demos were full of buzzwords: *"Developer experience,"* *"Golden path,"* *"Self-service."* Real product engineers started bypassing them out of frustration, writing their own infrastructure scripts.
+When asked about product impact, the platform lead responded: *"We're enforcing global governance."* This demonstrates how **many "platform" teams** are actually **governance theaters** detached from delivery, using **portal development** as **refuge from real engineering**.

 ### The Portal Pattern: Treating Symptoms Instead of Causes